It Doesn’t Look Like Trump Can Pardon Himself for Wrongdoing Connected to Capitol Chaos

 Most likely, any attempt by Trump to issue a preemptive self-pardon would be challenged by prosecuting authorities, and make its way through the courts.
 Because no president has ever attempted a self-pardon before, there is no guiding legal precedent.

-The battle would be fought between those who believe a presidential self-pardon is legal, simply because it’s not specifically forbidden in the Constitution, and the many, such as University of Missouri School of Law Professor Frank Bowman, who believe it’s illegal, primarily because it offends traditional legal sensibilities of fairness.
-Professor Bowman, author of Why A Self-Pardon Is Not Constitutional, told Law&Crime Thursday that he continues to believe that a self-pardon is not constitutionally permissible, though the question is yet untested.
+The battle would be fought between those who believe a presidential self-pardon is legal—because it’s not specifically forbidden in the Constitution—and between the many, such as University of Missouri School of Law Professor Frank Bowman, who believe it’s illegal, primarily because it offends traditional legal sensibilities of fairness.
+Professor Bowman, author of Why A Self-Pardon Is Not Constitutional, told Law&Crime Thursday that he continues to believe that a self-pardon is not constitutionally permissible, though the question remains untested.

-Former U.S. Attorney for the S.D.N.Y.
-Preet Bharara explained in the past that he, too, believes a self-pardon would not withstand legal scrutiny.
+Former U.S. Attorney for the Southern District of New York Preet Bharara explained in the past that he, too, believes a self-pardon would not withstand legal scrutiny.
 Bharara told CNN:

 I think (if) the President decided he was going to pardon himself, I think that’s almost self-executing impeachment.
 Whether or not there is a minor legal argument that some law professor somewhere in a legal journal can make that the President can pardon, that’s not what the framers could have intended.
 That’s not what the American people, I think, would be able to stand for.